-We anticipate that our current capital resources and future collaborator payments, including committed research funding that we expect to receive from Aventis pursuant to the terms of our collaboration agreement, will enable us to meet our current and projected operational expenses and capital expenditures for at least the next five to seven years.
+We anticipate that our current capital resources and future collaborator payments, including committed research funding that we expect to receive from Aventis pursuant to the terms of our collaboration agreement, will enable us to meet our current and projected operational expenses and capital expenditures for at least the next three to five years.
 We believe that the proceeds from our November 2000 public stock offering in addition to our established collaborative agreements will provide funding sufficient to allow us to meet our obligations under our collaborative agreements while also allowing us to develop product candidates and technologies not covered by collaborative agreements.
 However, we cannot provide assurance that such collaborative agreement funding will, in fact, be realized.
 Should we not meet some or all of the terms and conditions of our various collaboration agreements, we may be required to pursue additional strategic partners, secure alternative financing arrangements, and/or defer or limit some or all of our research, development and/or clinical projects.

-On August 27, 2002, we announced that our Board of Directors had authorized the open market repurchase of up to 4,100,000 shares of ImmunoGen common stock.
-The repurchases are to be made at the discretion of management and as market conditions warrant.
-No time limit was set for the completion of the repurchase program.
-As of February 9, 2004, the Company had repurchased 3,675,062 shares of its common stock at a total cost of \$11.1 million.
-As our repurchases are at management's discretion and subject to market conditions, we are unable to estimate the total cost of the repurchase program or the period during which such repurchases may take place.
+On May 12, 2004, the Board of Directors of ImmunoGen terminated, effective immediately, the share repurchase program that it originally authorized in August 2002.
+Between August 2002 and May 2004 the Board of Directors of the Company had authorized the open market repurchase of up to 4,100,000 shares of ImmunoGen common stock.
+The repurchases were made at the discretion of management and as market conditions warranted.
+Through May 12, 2004, the Company had repurchased 3,675,062 shares of its common stock at a total cost of \$11.1 million.